Ivy Getty

-Ivy Getty is an American heiress, model, and musician.
+Ivy Getty (born 1994) is an American heiress, model, and musician.
 She is also a member of the Getty family.

 Biography

 Getty was born on December 20, 1994 in California.
 Ivy was raised in San Francisco by Ann Getty and Gordon Getty, her paternal grandparents.
 Her father is John Gilbert Getty of the Getty family and her mother is Alyssa Boothby, a jewellery designer.

 Career

 Modeling

 Ivy’s modeling journey began early in her childhood, when she appeared in a campaign for Baby Gap.
 After moving to New York City in 2021, Getty signed a contract with Ford Models.

 Getty has been featured in Vogue, British Vogue, Vogue Hong Kong, Tatler, W, Elle, and more.
 She has also been on the cover of L'Officiel, Town & Country (alongside Tom Blyth), Paper, Fashion ¡Hola!, Von by Ellen von Unwerth and more.
 Getty also walked for Lingua Franca in February 2025 during New York Fashion Week.

 Getty was featured in a Spring 2025 ad campaign for Neiman Marcus.
 She has additionally appeared in campaigns for Christian Louboutin, Edie Parker, and more.